 - Use of multiplane cameras

-Disney is well-known for its emphasis on family-friendly storylines, often setting films within a magical universe.
-This is supplemented by a set of core themes that are present in almost every production, including love and loyalty .
+Disney is well-known for its emphasis on family-friendly storylines.
+Often, their films are set within a magical universe.
+This is supplemented by a set of core themes that are present in almost every production, including love and loyalty.

 Disney productions are also well-known for their emphasis on music, with many characters being associated with a distinct musical theme.